It's our 40th Birthday! Take a look at our birthday offers page here

 Guide to Walking in Switzerland

 Walking in Switzerland is all about the mountains.
-One look at these incredible landscapes, towering peaks, alpine forests and rolling glaciers will have you itching for more.
-In Switzerland, it doesn't matter whether you're journeying along winding trails or scaling iconic summits - either way, you'll be immersed in the mountains and treated to breathtaking views of one of the most picturesque countries on the planet.
+One look at these incredible landscapes, towering peaks, Alpine forests and rolling glaciers will have you itching for more.
+In Switzerland, it doesn't matter whether you're journeying along winding trails or scaling iconic summits - you'll be immersed in the mountains and treated to breathtaking views of one of the most picturesque countries on the planet.
 But where and when to go?
 Our guide is here to help.

 Why go on a Walking Holiday in Switzerland?

-With its majestic peaks, crystal-clear lakes, and storybook villages, Switzerland beckons avid walkers to explore its diverse trails and immerse themselves in a tapestry of natural wonders.
+With its majestic peaks, crystal-clear lakes and storybook villages, Switzerland beckons avid walkers to explore its diverse trails and immerse themselves in a tapestry of natural wonders.

 Unbelievable Scenery